yohanvalencia/lakekeeper/docs/docs/configuration.md

 ### Persistence Store

 Currently Lakekeeper supports only Postgres as a persistence store.
 You may either provide connection strings using `PG_DATABASE_URL_*` or use the `PG_*` environment variables.
-Connection strings take precedence:
+Connection strings take precedence.
+Postgres needs to be Version 15 or higher.

 | Variable                                               | Example                                               | Description |
 |--------------------------------------------------------|-------------------------------------------------------|-----|